OCD Treatment, Medication Treatment for OCD, Obsessive Compulsive Disorder Treatment, Symptoms & Diagnosis

 Obsessive-compulsive disorder (OCD) is often a disabling condition consisting of bothersome intrusive thoughts that elicit a feeling of discomfort.
 To reduce the anxiety and distress associated with these thoughts, the patient may employ compulsions or rituals.
 Those with OCD may present with evidence of their rituals, such as chapped hands from compensatory over-washing, or being underweight from food restrictions secondary to contamination fears.
 It is crucial to have a keen eye for signs of OCD as patients are unlikely to seek treatment early on as they may be ashamed of their obsession and compulsions.
 Continue to read more about OCD treatment and the options available.

-OCD Treatments Overview
+Guide to OCD Treatments

 OCD treatment typically involves a combination of therapy and medication.
 Cognitive-behavioral therapy (CBT), specifically exposure and response prevention (ERP), is considered the gold standard for treating OCD.

-ERP involves gradually exposing individuals to their obsessions and preventing them from engaging in compulsive behaviors, helping them learn to tolerate the anxiety and reduce the need for rituals.
+ERP OCD therapy involves gradually exposing individuals to their obsessions and preventing them from engaging in compulsive behaviors, helping them learn to tolerate the anxiety and reduce the need for rituals.
 Moreover, medications such as selective serotonin reuptake inhibitors (SSRIs) can also be prescribed to help reduce OCD symptoms.

 What is OCD?